Current Itinerary for

 Queenstown sits on the shores of Lake Wakatipu and styles itself the Adventure Capital of the World so if you want to Bungy Jump, Zip Line or throw yourself off of something else – this is the place.

-We can also visit some of the shooting locations for the Lord of the Rings that can be found in the area plus some nice golf courses.
+The scenic drive to Glenorchy (~1.5 hours each way) goes past several of the shooting locations for the Lord of the Rings that can be found in the area plus some nice golf courses.

 Wanaka, NZ

+We’ll drive through Wanaka on the way to the Haast Pass and the West Coast.
 The drive to Wanaka, crossing the Cadrona Pass, is just 1 hour and will pass the “famous” longest bra fence.

 Wanaka is situated on the south end of Lake Wanaka and close to Mount Aspiring National Park.
 There are a number of walks/hikes in the area including Roy’s Peak which would take half a day.